ransomware as a service (RaaS) The history and evolution of ransomware

 What is WannaCry ransomware?

 WannaCry is one of the first examples of a worldwide ransomware attack.
-It began with a cyber attack on May 12, 2017, that affected hundreds of thousands of computers in as many as 150 countries, including systems in the National Health Services of England and Scotland, FedEx, University of Montreal and Honda.
+It began with a cyber attack on May 12, 2017, affecting hundreds of thousands of computers in as many as 150 countries.

 What is known about WannaCry?

-The Shadow Brokers is a hacker group that surfaced in 2016 when it began releasing exploit code purportedly from the NSA.
-The leaked exploit code appeared to have been created in 2013 after disclosures of classified data from the NSA by Edward Snowden.
-The Shadow Brokers released EternalBlue to the public as part of its fifth leak of classified code in April 2017.
-The Shadow Brokers claimed it stole EternalBlue and other exploits and cyberweapons from the NSA-linked Equation Group.
+The Shadow Brokers group surfaced in 2016 when it began releasing exploit code from the NSA.
+The Shadow Brokers released EternalBlue to the public in April 2017, claiming it stole EternalBlue and other exploits and cyber weapons from the NSA-linked Equation Group.

-Although Microsoft had issued a patch for the vulnerability in March 2017 -- a month before it was disclosed by the Shadow Brokers -- many organizations failed to update their Windows systems and, therefore, were exposed to the WannaCry cryptoworm.
+Although Microsoft had issued a patch for the vulnerability in March 2017 -- a month before it was disclosed by The Shadow Brokers -- many organizations failed to update their Windows systems, exposing them to the WannaCry cryptoworm.

-Due to early reports indicating the threat actors behind the WannaCry ransomware were not providing decryption keys to victims who paid the ransom, many victims chose not to pay.
+Due to early reports indicating the threat actors behind the ransomware weren't providing decryption keys to victims who paid the ransom, many of those attacked chose not to pay.
 A day after the attack surfaced, security researcher Marcus Hutchins, then better known as MalwareTech, discovered a kill switch that stopped WannaCry from spreading.

 How does WannaCry work?

-WannaCry exploits a vulnerability in Microsoft's SMBv1 network resource sharing protocol.
-The exploit enables an attacker to transmit crafted packets to any system that accepts data from the public internet on port 445 -- the port reserved for SMB.
+WannaCry exploits a vulnerability in Microsoft's SMBv1 network resource-sharing protocol.
+The exploit lets an attacker transmit crafted packets to any system that accepts data from the public internet on port 445 -- the port reserved for SMB.
 SMBv1 is a deprecated network protocol.

 WannaCry uses the EternalBlue exploit to spread.
 The first step attackers take is to search the target network for devices accepting traffic on TCP port 445, which indicates the system is configured to run SMB.
 This is generally done by conducting a port scan.
-The next step is to initiate an SMBv1 connection to the device.
+Next, attackers initiate an SMBv1 connection to the device.
 After the connection is made, a buffer overflow is used to take control of the targeted system and install the ransomware component of the attack.

 Once a system is affected, the WannaCry worm propagates itself and infects other unpatched devices -- all without any human interaction.